BellyBista/eks-iam-roles/README.md

 ## Overview

-This Terraform module creates IAM roles necessary for an Amazon EKS (Elastic Kubernetes Service) cluster.
-It includes two roles: one for the EKS cluster itself (`eks-cluster`) and one for the EKS worker nodes (`eks-node-group-nodes`).
+This Terraform module configures AWS Identity and Access Management (IAM) resources for managing user access and permissions within your AWS environment.
+The script creates IAM users, groups, policies, and roles tailored for EKS (Elastic Kubernetes Service) administration.

 ## Usage